LBC

-LBC (originally the London Broadcasting Company) is a British phone-in and talk radio station owned and operated by Global and based in its headquarters in London.
+LBC (Leading Britain's Conversation, originally London Broadcasting Company) is a British phone-in and talk radio station owned and operated by Global and based in its headquarters in London.
 It was the UK's first licensed commercial radio station, and began to broadcast on Monday 8 October 1973, a week ahead of Capital Radio.

 The launch of LBC also saw the beginning of Independent Radio News broadcasting, as LBC provided the service to independent local radio stations nationwide.
 LBC broadcast only to London until 2006, at which time it became available, via digital radio, in some other parts of the country.
 It has been available nationwide since 2014, with the letters now standing for Leading Britain's Conversation.
 LBC has a like-branded sister station, LBC News, dedicated to rolling news, travel and weather.

 History

 Launch and early history

 The station was originally based in studios on Gough Square, off Fleet Street in the City of London.

 David Jessel was LBC's original breakfast presenter; he opened the station just before 6 a.m. on Monday 8 October 1973.
-The original station had several presenters including Adrian Love, Jon Snow, Peter Allen, Rosie Boycott, and Bel Mooney.
+The original station had several presenters including Adrian Love, Jon Snow, Peter Allen, Rosie Boycott, Bel Mooney, Paul Callan and Janet Street-Porter.
 For 10 years from 1975 the breakfast show AM was presented by Bob Holness and Douglas Cameron.
 LBC's late-evening interview and phone-in programme between 9 p.m. (later 10 p.m.) and 1 a.m. was called Nightline and at various times was hosted by Adrian Love, Robin Houston, Monty Modlyn, Jeremy Beadle and Tommy Boyd.
 There was also a character called "Mr Nasty" (played by John Forrest), who argued over the telephone with children.